6 Tips To AVOID A Dangerous Bear Encounter

 (ModernSurvival.org) – When enjoying the great outdoors, there is always a chance of coming face-to-face with wildlife.
 While many people may dream of such an encounter, some creatures are better viewed from afar.
-As the story above demonstrates, bears can and will invade campsites — and the results can be fatal.
+Certain types of wild animals can be dangerous or downright deadly.
+Bears, for example, are known to attack humans and occasionally even invade campsites.

-So how can a person lessen the chances of encountering a bear in the wild?
+So how can a person reduce the chances of encountering a bear in the wild?
 Here are a few tips:

 -

 - Make a lot of noise.
 Announcing one’s presence in the wild is a good idea.
-It reduces the chances of surprising an animal and causing it to become defensive or enter “fight or flight” mode.
+It reduces the chances of surprising an animal, causing it to become defensive or enter “fight or flight” mode.

 - NEVER feed a bear.
 Feeding bears will only encourage them to interact with humans.
 Also, if the food runs out before it gets full, the bear may decide to add humans to the menu.

 - Keep food out of the tent.
 Never, ever leave food inside the tent.
-In fact, it is recommended to never even eat food in a tent.
+It is recommended never even to eat food in a tent.
 The smell will attract wild animals, including bears, and cause them to come and investigate.
 Tents are notoriously flimsy and will not stop a curious animal from getting in.

 - Look big.
 Try to appear as large as possible.
 This includes waving arms and moving to higher ground.
-Make slow movements though, a sudden movement can cause a bear to attack.
+Make slow movements, a sudden movement can cause a bear to attack.

 - Do Not Yell or Squeal.
 If a bear is in close proximity, stay calm.
 Yelling and squealing can lead to an attack.